samwalton26/starcart/README.md

-## StarCart
+# StarCart

-The idea is that a user create a collection of their favourite star wars related stuff: films, people, planets, vehicles, starships.
-At the moment, the default is to fetch films. you can toggle results, but there's no results yet for characters ( or any of the others ), so some ideas for improvments could be ( getting progressively harder):
+The idea is that a user can search for star wars related stuff, films, people, planets, vehicles, starships.
+At the moment, the default is to fetch films. you can toggle results, but there's no results yet for characters ( or any of the others ), so some ideas for improvements could be ( getting progressively harder):

-## extend current fuctionality
+## extend current functionality

 1 wire up the endpoint to display the results for characters just like the films components work. ( ie copy/paste )

-2 we need pagination also for the results - luckily the json provides a next and previous and a total count of items ()
+2 we need pagination also for the results - luckily the JSON provides a next and previous and a total count of items

-2 a) if you want to make a reusable 'hook' you can add custom pagination logic in there b) there is a <Pagination /> component in the semantic react ui library

 ## favourites UI